John Birch Society: Political positions

-The John Birch Society from its start opposed collectivism as a "cancer" and, by extension, Communism and big government.
-The organization and its founder, Robert Welch, promoted Americanism as “the philosophical antithesis of Communism.”
+The John Birch Society from its start opposed collectivism as a "cancer" and by extension communism and big government.
+JBS publications referred to the fight against Communism as a spiritual war against the devil.
+Allegations that so-called "Insiders" have conspired to control the United States through communism and world government are a recurring theme of JBS publications.
+The organization and its founder, Robert W. Welch Jr., promoted Americanism as "the philosophical antithesis of Communism."
 It contended that the United States is a republic, not a democracy, and argued that states' rights should supersede those of the federal government.
 Welch infused constitutionalist and classical liberal principles, in addition to his conspiracy theories, into the JBS's ideology and rhetoric.
 In 1983, Congressman Larry McDonald, then the society's newly appointed chairman, characterized the JBS as belonging to the Old Right rather than the New Right.

-The society opposes "one world government", the United Nations, the North American Free Trade Agreement (NAFTA), the Central America Free Trade Agreement (CAFTA), the Free Trade Area of the Americas (FTAA), and other free trade agreements.
+The society opposes "one world government", the United Nations (UN), the North American Free Trade Agreement (NAFTA), the Central America Free Trade Agreement (CAFTA), the Free Trade Area of the Americas (FTAA), and other free trade agreements.
 It argues the U.S. Constitution has been devalued in favor of political and economic globalization.
 It has cited the existence of the former Security and Prosperity Partnership as evidence of a push towards a North American Union.
-The JBS has sought to reduce immigration.
+The JBS has sought immigration reduction.

-The JBS supports auditing and eventually dismantling the Federal Reserve System.
-The JBS holds that the United States Constitution gives only Congress the ability to coin money, and does not permit it to delegate this power, or to transform the dollar into a fiat currency not backed by gold or silver.

-The JBS opposed the civil rights movement of the 1960s and the women's Equal Rights Amendment in the 1970s.
+The JBS opposed the civil rights movement of the 1960s and the Equal Rights Amendment in the 1970s.
 It has campaigned for state nullification.
 It opposes efforts to call an Article V convention to amend the U.S. Constitution, and it has been influential at promoting opposition to it among Republican legislators.
+The JBS also supports auditing and eventually dismantling the Federal Reserve System.
+The JBS holds that the United States Constitution gives only Congress the ability to coin money, and does not permit it to delegate this power, or to transform the dollar into a fiat currency not backed by gold or silver.

-Its publication The New American has described what it sees as American moral decline and threats to the family, including abortion, drugs, homosexuality, crime, violence, teenage pregnancy, teen suicide, feminism and pornography.
+Its publication The New American has described what it sees as American moral decline and threats to the family, including abortion, birth control, divorce, drugs, homosexuality, crime, violence, secular humanism, teenage pregnancy, teen suicide, environmentalism, feminism and pornography.
 The JBS has alleged that moral degeneracy is perpetrated by a conspiracy to make the United States vulnerable to internationalism.
+A JBS pamphlet distributed in 2024 illustrating a school on fire urged parents to withdraw children from public education, saying, "Reforming the schools is no longer an option.
+We must get them out now!"